kristinemlarson/gnssrefl/tests/use_cases/use_phnx.md

 <img src="phnx_2019_200.png" width="600">

-I have circled in bright yellow in the periodograms that are noise at ~one meter reflector height.
+I have circled in bright yellow in the periodograms that are noise at a little less than one meter reflector height.
 If our theory is correct that this was created by the other sensors set out by the Antarctic Precipitation System, Let's run <code>quickLook</code> again a few weeks after they removed their equipment: